 Editable National Chemistry Week activity sign Word Doc (in NanoDays style format)

-NISE Network hands-on activities great for National Chemistry Week events:
+Nanoscience programs and activities for your National Chemistry Week Event:

 - Tiny Solutions to Our Big Energy Problem stage program: gives a brief overview of energy sources and our current energy crisis and discusses a variety of ways that nanotechnology can improve the way we harness energy (improving solar cells), distribute energy (carbon nanotube transmission lines) and use energy (nanotech-enhanced LED bulbs).
 It is primarily a slideshow presentation, designed for medium-to-large audiences.
 It consists mostly of a lecture, with a few live demonstrations and a few audience interactions.